Sausage, Lentil, and Tomato Soup

-Spicy Sausage, Lentil, and Tomato Soup is so tasty and just use a little less lentils and more sausage if you want a soup that’s lower in carbs.
-Check out Soup Recipes for more tasty soups.
+Sausage, Lentil, and Tomato Soup is so tasty and this easy soup recipe is just spicy enough to be interesting!
+If you limit serving size this is probably lower in net carbs than you think, but use less lentils and more sausage if you want a soup that’s even lower in carbs.

 In fact, this might be the best lentil soup I’ve ever made!
-Of course, I love, love, love lentil soup, which isn’t a bad thing at all since lentils are one of The World’s Healthiest Foods.
+Of course, I love, love lentil soup, and lentils are one of The World’s Healthiest Foods.
+And they have the kind of slow-digesting carbs that some diets consider to be “good carbs.”
+Of course, you can use a lot more sausage and less lentils to make this a lower-carb soup if you prefer.
 If you’re someone who’s still undecided about lentils, I challenge you to try this soup and I’m betting you’ll become a lentil fan!

-How to Make Spicy Sausage, Lentil, and Tomato Soup:
+How to Make Sausage, Lentil, and Tomato Soup:

 (Scroll down for complete printable recipe.)